sabman83/data-analysis/_posts/2016-11-28-conversion-rate.md

 ![Total Pages Visted vs Age](/data-analysis/assets/pages-visited-vs-age.png)

 There are two outliers having an age of over 100.
 We can safely assume that this is incorrect data and ignore them.
-Also, I notice that beyond a certain age all the users converted.
+Also, I notice that beyond a certain age none of the users converted.
 This age threshold is marked by the vertical line at 61.

 ~~~ r
 > nrow(filter(conversion_rate_table, converted==1, age>61, age<100))
 [1] 0
 ~~~

-Users who have visited 20 or more pages also defintely converted.
+Users who have visited 20 or more pages defintely converted.

 ~~~ r
 nrow(filter(conversion_rate_table, converted==0, total_pages_visited>20))